botoapp/boto_block_template/README.md

 1. Copy the JSON code from inside `block_config.json` into: [TODO: insert URL].
 1. Publish your block by clicking on the green "Publish" button on [TODO: insert URL].

+## To do

+1. Don't forget to update this!
+1. Add repo description on GitHub
+1. Figure out how to run tests